 What Is Plinth?

-The plinth is one type of level or base which supports superstructure walls, columns, and structures.
+The plinth is one type of level or base that supports superstructure walls, columns, and structures.
 The function of the plinth is to pressure and load evenly across a column over a wider space.

 The plinth is also used to elevate structures above the ground to ensure their protection from water and other surrounding elements.

 Height of Plinth

 The plinth height is between 300 – 450 mm above ground level, it is advisable to the kept peak of 150 mm above the onsite ground level be adopted.

 What Is Plinth Level?

 The plinth Level is a specific height from the ground level at which building superstructure construction starts.
 Generally, the plinth level height is kept between 300 mm to 450 mm.